top of page

 In conclusion, Luigi Galvani was an influential physician and biologist, who founded the branch of electrophysiology with his experiments on frogs and metals.
 His results were crucial to the development of neuroscience, particularly the beginning of understanding electrical activity along the axon.

-By Manisha Halkhoree
+Written by Manisha Halkhoree

 Galvani frog legs experiment